sachinkr91/api-rest-meetings/libs/python/docs/AuthenticationApi.md

 # create an instance of the API class
 api_instance = swagger_client.AuthenticationApi()
-grant_type_client = swagger_client.GrantTypeClient() # GrantTypeClient | Contains information about the type of grant you are requesting.
+grant_type_client = swagger_client.GrantRequestClient() # GrantRequestClient | Contains information about the type of grant you are requesting.

 try:
     # Authentication via Client Grant Type